Decomposition of free cumulants: Convolutions

 \begin{Example} {\rm Let us compute Motzkin convolutions for $f=X_{k_1}X_{k_2}X_{k_3}X_{k_4}$ for all $w\in \mathpzc{M}_{4}$.
 For simplicity, we omit the explicit form of $f$ and denote $x_k=a_{k,1}$, $y_k=a_{k,2}$.
 We obtain

 where $w_1=1^4$, $w_2=1^221$, $w_3=121^2$, $w_4=12^21$ and $\mu_1\uplus \mu_2$ is the Boolean additive convolution expressed in terms of partitioned Boolean cumulants assigned to all interval partitions.
 The symbol $x\rightleftarrows y$ stands for products obtained by exchanging $x$ and $y$.
-It can be seen that on the RHS the labels alternate in all saturated chains of blocks. } \end{Example}
+Observe that on the right-hand side the labels alternate in all saturated chains of blocks. } \end{Example}

 \begin{Example} {\rm In the above example, one can express the RHS of each equation in terms of scalar-valued Motzkin cumulants.
 It is not hard to see that we then obtain the linearized form

 for $s=1,2,3,4$, where the remaining terms are products of linearized expressions corresponding to blocks of all partitions $\pi\in \mathcal{NC}(w_s)$, respectively.
 For instance, the sum of such products for $\mu_1\boxplus_{\,w_4}\mu_2$ takes the form: